mastodon/documentation/Using-Mastodon/User-guide.md

 ## Intro

-Mastodon is a social network application based on the OStatus protocol.
+Mastodon is a social network application based on the ActivityPub protocol.
 It behaves a lot like other social networks, especially Twitter, with one key difference - it is open-source and anyone can start their own server (also called an "*instance*"), and users of any instance can interact freely with those of other instances (called "*federation*").
 Thus, it is possible for small communities to set up their own servers to use amongst themselves while also allowing interaction with other communities.

 #### Decentralization and Federation